jawherr/machine-learning-algorithme/README.md

 # Machine Learning Algorithms Repository

 Welcome to the Machine Learning Algorithms repository!
 This repository contains implementations of various machine learning algorithms in Jupyter Notebook format.
-The implementations are based on concepts from "The Hundred-Page Machine Learning Book" by Jawher KALLEL.
+The implementations are based on concepts from "The Hundred-Page Machine Learning Book".

 ## Overview